Pik-kak/libft/README.md

 ****Libft - My very first own library****
 ---
 Summary:
-This is a 42 shcool project.
+This is a 42 school project.
 It is about coding a C library that will contain a lot of general purpose functions.

 Technical considerations